ACLS Certification - Official Site | Powered by CPR.com

 The ST Segment

 The ST segment occurs between the end of ventricular depolarization and the beginning of repolarization.
 It is also known as the time of electrocardiographic silence because it is usually isoelectric with a slight upward concavity in the normal heart.
+Clinicians must carefully evaluate this area for ST Segment Elevation, which can indicate acute myocardial infarction.
 Within this segment is the J point, which is the point that is intersected by the end of the QRS complex and the beginning of the ST segment.

 The T Wave